TPMS Service Tips for Auto Service Professionals

 TPMS sensor batteries are sealed in the sensor housing and cannot be serviced.
 When the battery is depleted, the sensor can no longer provide protection to the driver and passengers and must be replaced.

-Driving vs. parked - More transmissions are sent while the vehicle is driving, using more battery energy.
+Key factors affecting sensor battery life include:Driving vs. parked - More transmissions are sent while the vehicle is driving, which uses more battery energy.

-Sensor specifications - Some sensors have an additional factory-enabled parking supervision mode, whereas others only transmit during motion.
+Sensor specifications - Some sensors have an additional factory-enabled parking-supervision mode, whereas others transmit only during motion.

 Sensor battery diagnosis